 AWS enables you to scale up or down to handle changes in requirements or spikes in conferencing requirements.
-You can also use the AWS APIs and the Pexip Infinity management API to monitor usage and bring up / tear down Conferencing Nodes as required to meet conferencing demand.
+You can also use the AWS APIs and the Pexip Infinity management API to monitor usage and bring up / tear down Conferencing Nodes as required to meet conferencing demand, or allow Pexip Infinity to handle this automatically for you via its dynamic bursting capabilities.